Corruption In Kenya: Effects And How To Fight It

 1. Goldenberg Scandal

 Hundreds of billions stolen, suspects were arraigned in court but you know we didn’t convict a fly or recover a penny.
-Forget that an inquiry cost us over 300 million.
+Forget that an inquiry into the scandal cost us over 300 million (in a country where over 40% can’t afford 3 square meals a day).
 We failed pitifully…and why?
-There was not political goodwill.
+There was no political goodwill from those in power and the citizenry care more about the entertaining legal presentations than the recovery of the loot.
+It was an all expensive show, only that money came from our empty pockets.

 2. Anglo-leasing Scandal

 We lost tens of billions and the public wouldn’t rest until the culprits were shown the door.
 Well, they were shown the door, the cases didn’t even pick and the ‘culprits’ are still in leadership.
-We even had to pay 1.4 billion to an Anglo-leasing firm to get our Eurobond approved with the promise (by none other than the president) that culprits will be brought book and our money recovered.
+We even had to pay 1.4 billion to an Anglo-leasing firm to get our Eurobond approved with the promise (by none other than the president) that culprits would be brought to book and our money recovered.
 That never happened.
-Why? lack of goodwill from the agencies in charge of fighting corruption in Kenya
+Why? lack of goodwill from the agencies in charge of fighting corruption in Kenya and or the president not pushing hard enough.

 3. The Grand Regency and Safaricom Scandals

 The Grand Regency was sold and Safaricom shares floated amid public outrage.
 People insisted Amos Kimunya had to go and so he went…briefly.
 Did we recover the hotel?
 No!
 It is Laico Regency, owned by Libyans.
-What about finding more about the mysterious Mobitelea (which owned 5% of Safaricom) before selling the shares?
+What about finding the owner of the mysterious Mobitelea (which owned 5% of Safaricom before selling the shares)?
 We know nothing about it to date, the shares were sold and bought by the very people who opposed the Initial IPO.

 4. The Maize Scandal